 Child Custody, Visitation, and Support Agreement

-If children are involved, you’ll need to establish a mutually acceptable arrangement.
+If children are involved, you’ll need to establish a mutually acceptable arrangement with the help of a child support attorney.
 This may include a detailed parenting plan that outlines physical custody, legal custody, and visitation schedules.
 Furthermore, you’ll need to agree on child support payments, which should factor in both parents’ income.
 Be prepared to revisit these agreements as the children grow older.

 Spousal Support Agreement